 - Versatility: Crabapple syrup can be used in various ways, including cocktails, desserts, pancakes, or as a sweetener in sauces.

-- Fresh and Natural: Making your own crabapple syrup lets you control the ingredients' quality and avoid additives or preservatives.
+- Fresh and Natural: Making homemade crabapple syrup lets you control the ingredients and avoid additives or preservatives.

 - Customizable Sweetness: You can adjust the amount of sugar or use alternative sweeteners to suit your taste preferences or dietary needs.